MechanicalRock/mechanicalrock.github.io/_posts/2023-02-20-example-mapping-in-practice.markdown

 ## Fun with Fiction

 Adding names to roles can bring a hole load more fun to your example mapping sessions.
 A product owner once handed the team a matrix showing all the role -> function permissions for the system we were developing.
 This information was gold, and the team were super impressed with the effort put in, but in an attempt to create a quick reference example to facilitate conversations, we took the matrix and ran through it to create a simple pictorial view we could all talk to!

-Here is what our 'Kwik-E-Mart' app membership options might look like as a pictorial view.
+In that instance we used the characters of the Simpsons to model the roles in the corporate organisation (Marge being the boss).
+Applying the same principle for our 'Kwik-E-Mart' app membership options might look like this.
 ![](/img/blog/examplemapping/funwithfiction.png)

 ## A Simple Sketch